-Let’s just say you’ll want more of his two main characters, Indrajit and Fix.
-Fortunately, they star in a full-length novel coming out in July, In the Palace of Shadow and Joy.
+And since I know you’ll want more of his two main characters, Indrajit and Fix, I can happily inform you they also star in a full-length novel, In the Palace of Shadow and Joy, as well as short stories in When Valor Must Hold and Songs of Valor.

 Interview: D.J.
 Butler